Interior Design Trends 2026: The Styles Transforming UK Homes

 Warm Minimalism Takes Over

 The cold, all-white interiors of recent years are giving way to warmer tones and natural materials.
 Think cream walls instead of brilliant white, oak furniture instead of painted MDF, and linen textures instead of glossy surfaces.
+We covered the wider mood shift in why UK homes are moving on from cold minimalism, and 2026 is when that shift becomes the default rather than the exception.

 This approach keeps the clean lines and uncluttered feel of minimalism but adds warmth through material choices and colour palette.
 Rooms feel calm without feeling clinical.